What are the opportunities for rural tourism from Europe?

 Rural travellers are generally:

-They can roughly be divided into four main segments:
+They can roughly be divided into three main segments:

-Rural tourism is especially popular among Europe’s relatively large older age group of 50-70.
+Rural tourism is especially popular among Europe’s relatively large older age group of 50–70.
 They have more free time and money than other groups.
 Often their children have moved out, or they are entering retirement.
-They are usually experienced travellers that enjoy rural, quiet environments and look for new experiences.
+These are usually experienced travellers that enjoy rural, quiet environments and look for new experiences.
 They want high value for money and are willing to pay more for authentic experiences.
-They generally seek higher standards of comfort than younger age groups.
+Older travellers generally seek higher levels of comfort than younger groups.

 - Focus on this segment, as this is the largest segment for rural tourism.